A NASH Diet Food List for Your Liver

 • Weight loss

-The Mediterranean diet consists of:2,3
+The Mediterranean eating plan consists of:2,3

 • Fruits and vegetables